BinarX-Curtin/spacecraft-software-emulator/README.md

     - This error is unlikely.
 If it continues to happen the payload or emulator are not working as intended.
 Restart both devices and try again.
 5. If the Emulator has timeout
     - Then the payload ready pin did not trigger an interrupt on the emulator

+## Emulator for developers

+### Emulator Libraries
+The Emulator libraries has been developed in C++ using the Bazel tool and unit tested with the Google Mock library.
+There are four main folders within the emulator_libraries folder.
+1. "emulator" is the library intended to mimic the comunicating with the binar flight computer.
+It also transmits any data received from the payload back to the computer.
+2. "emulator_liason" is the library used by the student's payload to comunicate apropiatelly with the emulator.
+3. "abstraction_layer" the emulator and emulator_liason require hardware connections to operate correctly.
+The "abtraction_layer" library abstracts this connections to allow for the librtaries to be tested.
+4. "external_libraries" the students are intended to use JSON as the data formating structure.
+A JSON library has already been chosen to test the emulator and it has been provided to support the students.

+#### Running the Tests
+From the emulator_libraries folder you can run "bazel test <target_test>"
+- For emulator_liason: "bazel test --cxxopt=-std=c++17 --test_output=all //emulator_liason/test:emulator_liason_test"
+- For emulator: "bazel test --cxxopt=-std=c++17 --test_output=all //emulator/test:emulator_test"

+### Stm32CubeIDE projects
+The emulator_libraries folder has been copied to the Stm32CubeIDE project for the IDE to find and build the software.
+The STM32CubeIDE projects have been setup to look for this library as a relative path whithin the STM32 project.
+Therefore, if the code withing the emulator_libraries is updated, one should only have to replace the folder within the project directories.

+Whithin the STM32CubeIDE projects three things require attention.
+1. The IOC file that configures the Nucleo board to have the appropiate SPI and GPIO connections.
+2. The main.c file was renamed to main.cpp as required to creat a C++ project.
+Annoingly, if you change the IOC file a new main.c is created.
+It is usually very similar to the previous main.cpp you were working on, but changes are almost certain.
+3. Then the main.cpp code was edited to add the required functionality.